More and more people are enjoying life into their 80s and 90s thanks to better health and better living standards.

 Other injuries

 Further main injuries in this age group include: bruising or crushing, cuts, or wounds resulting from straining or twisting a part of the body.
-Here are links to further advice you can follow for some of the common medical emergencies that befall older people, from heart attacks to bleeding wounds.

 Fatal falls on stairs

 The largest proportion of accidents are falls from stairs or steps.
-In fact, over 60 per cent of deaths resulting from accidents on stairs.
+In fact, over 60 per cent of deaths resulted from accidents on stairs.
 More than 4,500 people in England over the age of 65 were recorded as having died as a result of a fall in 2015 (RoSPA).
 Unfortunately, this is likely to be the tip of the iceberg, as falls, although not necessarily the cause of death, can result in significant decline in health and confidence, contributing to many more deaths than this figure implies and a major reduction in the quality of life too.

 Further falls